+BISC 194 Freshman Colloquium II (1, Sp) A series of lectures and discussions at which faculty of the department introduce their research activities to students entering biology and related majors.
+Graded CR/NC.
+Corequisite: BISC 220L or BISC 221L.
 BISC 220L General Biology: Cell Biology and Physiology (4, Sp) In-depth survey of key topics related to advances in our knowledge of cellular biology and physiology; cell composition/metabolism; gene action; organism structure and function.
 (Duplicates credit in BISC 110L, BISC 111L, and BISC 221L.)
 Recommended preparation: high school chemistry; BISC 120L or BISC 121L.